 Many people do prefer a DIY system when it comes to disposing of dog poo and it is easy and cost-efficient to set up your own waste disposal system.
 Without doubt, worm farms and dedicated dog poo compost bins, as opposed to normal garbage bins or plastic bags, are the best way to environmentally and efficiently remove pets’ waste.
 Worms thrive on dog poo and even dog hair, so if you actively want to care for the environment, try them!
 The result is great for the garden too.

 Alternatives For Dog Poo Bags

-The best bags are biodegradable ones – there are a number of brands available at pet stores and supermarkets.
+The best bags are biodegradable ones – available at pet stores and supermarkets.
 However, if you don’t have them, think outside the bag – recycle!
-Different types of plastic bags are suitable for picking up after your dog such as used lunch bags, bread bags, cereal bags, fruit and vegie bags, chip bags and dog food bags.
+Different types of bags are suitable for picking up after your dog such as used lunch bags, bread bags, cereal bags, fruit and vegie bags, chip bags and dog food bags.
 Some people even use old newspapers or paper doggy-poo bags, though you need to be more careful with these for the obvious reasons!